Antrim, County Antrim: Retail

 The Junction, formerly Junction One (named after junction 1 of the nearby M22 Motorway), is a retail park in the area with restaurants and a hotel.
 Supermarkets serving the town include an Asda store, Lidl outlet, Tesco Extra, and Iceland store.
-Castle Mall, formerly known as the Castle Centre, is located on High Street in the town.
+Castle Mall, formerly known as the Castle Centre, is on High Street.

 Education

 Junior schools serving the area include Antrim Primary School, Ballycraigy Primary School, Greystone Primary School, St Comgall's Primary School, and St Joseph's Primary School.

 The secondary schools are Antrim Grammar School and Parkhall College.
-In addition, St Benedict's College, Randalstown attracts students from Antrim.

 The Greenmount campus of the College of Agriculture, Food and Rural Enterprise (CAFRE) is near Antrim.

 Sport

 The local Gaelic Athletic Association club is Naomh Comhghall CLG (St. Comgalls Antrim).
 The association football club, Chimney Corner F.C., plays its home games in Allen Park on Castle Road.
 Other Antrim sports clubs include Antrim Hockey Club and Muckamore Cricket Club.